mas-bandwidth/netcode/README.md

 It has the following features:

-* Connection oriented protocol over UDP for n clients per-server.
 * Token system so only authenticated clients can connect to your server.
-* Packets sent between client and server are encrypted and signed.
+* Packets sent between clients and server are encrypted and signed.

 And it's secure by design: